-The Windows server operating system (Windows 2000,2003,2008) does not maintain a detailed print log.
+The Windows server operating system (e.g. Windows 2008, 2012, 2016, 2019 and later) does not maintain a detailed print log.
 The Windows Event Log can be used to audit some basic print spooler activity events, however additional software is needed to enable detailed logging of print jobs and documents.
 PaperCut is ideal for this requirement.
 The software will keep detailed activity log/logs of all user printing activity including information such as:

 - The user who printed (ie. their network user ID)